 But I eventually got convinced enough to try it.
 After the first big room training, I was blown away and spent some time sorting through how on earth it could be so powerful.

-—Mark Richards, SPCT and SAFe Pioneer, Australia
+—Mark Richards, SAFe Fellow, Australia

 Here are some of Mark’s insights:

 The teams will be fully formed – The whole team can sit at the same table, virtual or physical.
 Not only do they get to learn together and share insights, it’s actually a very powerful team formation event.
 Teams choose their names on day one, and we watch team identity grow immediately.

 Teams engage in collective learning – This allows them to resolve their different interpretations in discussions and exercises.
 They’re not reliant on one mind—the Scrum Master/Team Coach—to ensure they get value from the Agile approach.
 Instead, they have many perspectives, and each captures different nuances.